hubmapconsortium/ingest-validation-tools/examples/dataset-examples/bad-no-metadata/README.md

 ```
-Preflight Errors: There are no effective TSVs.
+Preflight Errors: There are no metadata TSVs.
 ```